muppet922/zpsp-no-infection-bomb-lasthuman/readme.md

 ## Description
 A plugin for Zombie Plague Special that prevents zombies from buying infection bombs when there is a last human survivor.

-## Features
-- Automatically blocks infection bomb purchases when a last human is present

 ## Requirements
 - AMX Mod X
 - Zombie Plague Special